AustinTimmerman/.NETII-FinalProject/README.md

 **12/8/21**
 Began work on update and insert user cards.
 Next update will have the fully complete user card update and insert.

+**12/8/21**
+Completed insert, update, and delete user card.
+The user is now able to fully insert a new card into their user cards (*owned or wishlisted*), update a card from their user cards (*changing a card from owned / wishlisted*), and remove a card from their use cards.
+The next update will involve work with the CRUD functions with the decks and having the interface refresh when changes are made to reflect them on the screen.